Tanzania Kilimanjaro Peaberry

 Roast Level: Medium

-Flavors: Medium body with orange brightness, brown sugar sweetness and undertones of chocolate.
+Flavors: Medium to heavy bodied with orange brightness, brown sugar sweetness and dark chocolate notes

 Terms: What's a peaberry?
 It refers to the shape of the coffee seed (bean).
 Typically, coffee cherries have two coffee seeds (beans).
 One side of the coffee seed is flat and the other is round.
 However, sometimes a natural mutation occurs and only one coffee seed forms, resulting in a coffee seed (berry) that is round on all sides.
 This natural mutation seed is referred to as a peaberry.
 Typically smaller and denser, this peaberry coffee has to be hand sorted after processing.
 Extra time and labor goes into creating a peaberry variety.

 - 4/2020: Did a comparison between a regular Tanzanian Kilimanjaro and this peaberry variety.
 The chocolate level was noticeable.
 The peaberry was not as heavy and had more orange brightness come through.
 Still had a medium-body and brown sugar sweetness.
 If you enjoyed the latest Kilimanajaro variety, you are going to enjoy this one even more because it has more pop of flavor.